graceoko/graceoko/README.md

 ---

 ## 📌 Featured Projects
-*(Pinned repositories recommended)*
+*(Selected work — see pinned repositories for details)*

-### **Predicting Sleep Duration & Quality Using Wearable Data**
+### **Predicting Sleep Duration & Quality Using Fitbit Wearable Data**
-Machine learning and analytics project using activity and sleep features.
+End-to-end machine learning project using wearable activity and sleep data to model sleep outcomes and behavioral drivers, including preprocessing, feature engineering, supervised learning, and interpretability.
-➜ Repo | Paper | Slides
+➜ GitHub Repository

 ### **Cybersecurity & Privacy Analysis of Consumer Wearables**
-Health informatics–driven assessment of risks and governance challenges.
+Health informatics–driven analysis of privacy, security, and governance risks in consumer wearable ecosystems, with a focus on regulatory gaps and mitigation strategies.
-➜ Repo | PDF
+➜ GitHub Repository

+### **Stroke Risk Prediction Using Machine Learning (R)**
+Applied machine learning project using clinical and demographic data to model stroke risk, emphasizing exploratory analysis and supervised modeling in R.
+➜ GitHub Repository

-### **Healthcare Data Modeling & SQL Analytics**
+### **Stroke Supervision & Tracking Dashboard**
-Star schemas, queries, and reporting for healthcare operations data.
+Collaborative health informatics project designing a centralized stroke supervision and tracking system using SQL Server, Microsoft Access, and Power BI.
+Focused on database design, synthetic data preparation, SQL modeling, and dashboard reporting for clinical workflow and compliance monitoring.
-➜ Repo
+➜ GitHub Repository

 ---